-As shown in Figure 7-3, the City falls into two tracts: Low and Moderate Resource.
-The majority of the City, including the downtown area and most of the residentially-zoned developed areas of the City are within the moderate resource tract.
-The areas of the City in the low resource tract are located to the East of highway 101 and to the north west of the City.
-Areas East of U.S. Highway 101 are not residentially developed, are zoned for General Commercial and Public Facility uses, and extends into the County's public lands.
-None of these characteristics are conducive to opportunity, but as the Inventory of Vacant Land (Table 6-3) indicates, the City has not identified any parcels for development within the area to the east of U.S. Highway 101 and thus does not perceive this area of low resource as an impact to City residents.
+As shown in Figure 7-37-4, the City falls into two tracts: Low and Moderate Resource.
+The majority of the City, including the downtown area and most of the residentially zoned developed areas of the City are within the moderate resource tract.
+The areas of the City in the low resource tract are located to the East of U.S. hHighway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04), and to thein the northwest west of the City portion of Census Tract 1.01.
+Areas East of U.S. Highway 101 and Northcrest Drive in City limits (in Census Tracts 1.02 and 1.04) are not residentially developed contain very limited residential development, and are primarily zoned for General Commercial and Public Facility uses, and extends into the County's public lands.
+None of these characteristics are conducive to opportunity, but a As the Inventory of Vacant Land (Table 6-3) indicates, the City has not identified any parcels for residential development within the area to the east of U.S. Highway 101 and Northcrest Drive (Census Tracts 1.02 and 1.04), and thus does not perceive this area of low resource as an impact to City residents.
+The City has planned for residential development in the area designated as Low Resource within